Kira-tafe/Tail-Waggers/README.md

 # Tail-Waggers
-Dog-sitting website with gallery, blog, and booking form built using PHP and Bootstrap.
+#Dog-sitting website with gallery, blog, and booking form built using PHP and Bootstrap.<br>
 This project simulates a small business website with a professional design, responsive layout, and user-friendly features.

 🛠️ Technologies Used<br>